ggnicolau/predict-used-new-marketplace/README.md

 ## Resumed Conclusions

-1) You will find our first **selected columns at section 2.1**, then you can check our selected columns after treatment and feature engineering.
+1) You will find our first **selected columns at section 2.1**, then you can check our definitselected columns after treatment and feature engineering.
 2) We didn't predict our classes (0 and 1), but we decided to predict the **probability** for our binary classification problem, since it's more meaningful (literally, we calculate the probability to be class 0 or 1).
 Thus, we didn't calculate accuracy, precision, recall, F1-score, Kappa or other metrics.
 For probability evaluation, we opted to use **mean squared error, log loss and Brier score** (lower is better).
 We also used the **ROC curve** to evaluate the model and calculated **ROC AUC** score (higher is better).
 3) Our metrics only make sense if we compare between models.
 We compared four models.
    (a) Our **first** one is our **baseline**, we used **logistic regressions** with no parameters and got a bad result with a score of **0.69**.
 We mostly used it because applying a linear model can help to get insights from the data;